-Connected Accounting can help taxpayers with any queries you have regarding dividends – here is an overview of the new Dividend Allowance scheme...
+Connected Accounting can help taxpayers in the St Albans area with queries you have regarding dividends – here is an overview of the new Dividend Allowance scheme...

 A person does not have to pay tax on the first £2,000 of dividend income, regardless of the level of non-dividend income.
 Tax is charged on dividends received over £2,000 at the following rates:

 The Dividend Allowance does not reduce total income for tax purposes, and dividends within the allowance still count towards the appropriate basic or higher rate bands.
 They may therefore affect the rate of tax payable on dividends received in excess of the £2,000 allowance.

 This example, based on 2020/21 tax rates and allowances, shows the taxable amounts.

 This example shows a higher rate taxpayer.
 The Dividend Allowance uses up some of the basic rate band and so less is available to be taxed at 7.5% rather than 32.5%.

 Connected Accounting can advise businesses in the St Albans area on a range of tax issues relating to dividends.
 Please contact us for more information.

 The government has launched a consultation on the framework for rolling out the 15% global minimum tax on profits which will be payable by the largest multinationals from 2023.